Eye Of The Horus Tattoo

 Before getting an Eye of Horus tattoo, it's crucial to consider:

 • Placement: The size and complexity of the design will influence the best placement on your body.
-A larger, intricate design might suit your back or chest, while a smaller, simpler design can look great on your wrist, ankle, or shoulder.
+A larger, nuanced design might suit your back or chest, while a smaller, simpler design can look great on your wrist, ankle, or shoulder.

 • Size: The size of your tattoo will affect its overall impact.
 A smaller tattoo may be more subtle, while a larger tattoo can make a bold statement.